-- For the birth of a child, the date of birth. - For the adoption of a child, the earlier of the date of adoption or date of placement for adoption. - For a court order, the date specified in the court order. - In all other cases, if you are not eligible for Medicare and: - If the Plan Administrator receives your enrollment request within 31 days of the change in status or special enrollment event, the effective date of the mid-year election change will be the date of the change in status or special enrollment event. - If the Plan Administrator receives your enrollment request on day 32 through 90 after the change in status or special enrollment event, the effective date of the mid-year election change will be the Plan Administrator's processing date. - In all other cases, if you are eligible for Medicare and: - If the Plan Administrator receives your enrollment request within 31 days prior to the change in status or special enrollment event, the effective date of the mid-year election change will be the first of the month following the date of the event.
+- For the birth of a child, the date of birth. - For the adoption of a child, the earlier of the date of adoption or date of placement for adoption. - For a court order, the date specified in the court order. - In all other cases, if you are not eligible for Medicare and: - ➤ If the Plan Administrator receives your enrollment request within 31 days of the change in status or special enrollment event, the effective date of the mid-year election change will be the date of the change in status or special enrollment event. - ➤ If the Plan Administrator receives your enrollment request on day 32 through 90 after the change in status or special enrollment event, the effective date of the mid-year election change will be the Plan Administrator's processing date. - In all other cases, if you are eligible for Medicare and: - ➤ If the Plan Administrator receives your enrollment request within 31 days prior to the change in status or special enrollment event, the effective date of the mid-year election change will be the first of the month following the date of the event.

-If the Plan Administrator receives your enrollment request within 90 days after the change in status or special enrollment event, the effective date of the mid-year election change will be the first of the month following the date the Plan Administrator receives your enrollment request.
+➤ If the Plan Administrator receives your enrollment request within 90 days after the change in status or special enrollment event, the effective date of the mid-year election change will be the first of the month following the date the Plan Administrator receives your enrollment request.

-Section 7.
-Premiums, Premium Cap, and Health Savings Account Contributions
+Section 8.
+Premiums and Premium Cap

 You and Dow share the premium costs for your medical coverage, according to the guidelines set forth in the Plan Document and summarized in this section of the SPD.
-Sections 7.1, 7.2, and 7.3 do not apply to DCC Retirees.
-If you are a DCC Retiree, see Appendix F, Section F-1.4.
+Sections 8.1, 8.2, and 8.3 do not apply to DCC Retirees.
+If you are a DCC Retiree, see Appendix D, Section-1.4.
 DCC Retiree Premiums and Employer Subsidy.

-7.1 Retiree Medical Budget (Maximum Dow Subsidy, or the "Premium Cap")
+8.1 Retiree Medical Budget (Maximum Dow Subsidy, or the "Premium Cap")

 The Company has established a retiree medical budget.
-The Retiree Medical Budget is the maximum amount that the Company will pay toward medical premiums for the Program and for The Dow Chemical Company Insured Health Program (as applicable to HMOs and insured plans available to Retirees, except for the International Medical and Dental Plan).
+The Retiree Medical Budget is the maximum amount that the Company will pay toward medical premiums for the Program (except for the International Medical and Dental Plan) and for The Dow Chemical Company Retiree Medical Care Program.
 This budget affects premiums only, not benefit amounts paid for medical services.
 The Company may contribute less than the maximum set under the Retiree Medical Budget, in its sole discretion.